 In a dual-network configuration (Figure~\ref{chap:fbp:fig:dual-network}), forward and backward passes are computed by two networks with distinct weights: a forward network with weights \(W\), and a feedback network with weights \(B\).
 Algorithm~\ref{chap:fbp:alg:bp-dualnetwork} provides a high-level overview of how training is carried out.
-Note that the forward network shares spike times with the feedback network to compute neuron errors, while the feedback network shares neuron errors with the forward network to compute weight changes.
+Note that the forward network shares neuron activations with the feedback network to compute neuron errors, while the feedback network shares neuron errors with the forward network to compute weight changes.

-The weight symmetry requirement for correct gradient propagation demands weight transport between forward and feedback weights.
+The weight symmetry requirement for correct gradient propagation demands weight transport from the forward to the feedback weights.
 This transport is performed by copying \(W\) to \(B\) after each iteration (i.e., after each update of \(W\)), implemented through the \textsc{WeightTransport} function in step~\ref{chap:fbp:alg:step-wt}.
 Several approaches have been proposed to relax this constraint; below, we formally describe two main feedback-driven methods.

-\paragraph{Feedback Alignment} \gls{fa} eliminates weight symmetry by defining \(B\) as a fixed, random matrix.
-To improve scalability to deeper networks, the \gls{sfa} variant preserves the sign of the forward weights in the feedback path, removing weight transport but introducing sign transport instead.
-In this case, \(B = \hat{B} \circ \mathrm{sign}\left(W\right)\), where \(\hat{B}\) is initialized once and fixed throughout training, \(\mathrm{sign}\left(\cdot\right)\) is the element-wise sign function, and \(\circ\) is element-wise multiplication.
+\paragraph{Feedback Alignment} \gls{fa}~\citep{lillicrapRandomSynapticFeedback2016} eliminates weight symmetry by defining \(B\) as a fixed, random matrix.
+To improve scalability to deeper networks, the \gls{sfa} variant~\citep{liaoHowImportantWeight2016} preserves the sign of the forward weights in the feedback path, removing weight transport but introducing sign transport instead.
+In this case, \(B = \hat{B} \odot \mathrm{sign}\left(W\right)\), where \(\hat{B}\) is initialized once and fixed throughout training, \(\mathrm{sign}\left(\cdot\right)\) is the element-wise sign function, and \(\odot\) is element-wise multiplication.
 This approach can be implemented by modifying the \textsc{WeightTransport} function to update the signs of \(B\) to match those of \(W\).

-\paragraph{Sign-Symmetry} \gls{ss} reduces \(B\) to the sign of \(W\): \(B = \mathrm{sign}\left(W\right)\).
+\paragraph{Sign-Symmetry} \gls{ss}~\citep{xiaoBiologicallyPlausibleLearningAlgorithms2019} reduces \(B\) to the sign of \(W\): \(B = \mathrm{sign}\left(W\right)\).
 Similar to \gls{sfa}, sign transport is required to maintain sign symmetry throughout training, which can be implemented by modifying the \textsc{WeightTransport} function as above.
 Unlike \gls{sfa}, however, \gls{ss} eliminates stochasticity, since the feedback weights are restricted to either \(+1\) or \(-1\).